yawcam/yawcam-ai/docker/BUILD.md

 - `yawcam-ai/`[Dockerfile](./yawcam-ai/Dockerfile): Builds a Yawcam Ai image.
 (Detection with CPU only, no GPU support.)
 - `yawcam-ai-cuda/`[Dockerfile](./yawcam-ai-cuda/Dockerfile): Builds a Yawcam Ai image with CUDA support for NVIDIA GPUs.
+- `yawcam-ai-full/`[Dockerfile](./yawcam-ai-full/Dockerfile): Builds a Yawcam Ai image with all models and CUDA libs included.
+No downloads required during initial setup.

 ## Building locally with buildx
 To build the images locally using Docker buildx, follow these steps: